isomerpages/ura-lkywcp/index.md

     - infopic:
         title: The Prize for cities
         subtitle:
-        description: The only Prize in the world that looks at the holistic transformation of cities over a period of 10-20 years.
+        description: The distinguished award stands as the only global recognition of cities, meticulously assessing holistic transformation over a 10-20 year span.
+It signifies sustained urban evolution, acknowledging profound and enduring positive change.
         button:
         url:
         image: /images/features/2023/shenzhen-air.jpg